SeanRogan/twitterScraper/README.md

 The scraper is made to work with a postgresql database.
 If you have a database simply add your connection string in the private.py file. the database connection string format for postgresql is as follows:
 ### postgresql://username:password@hostname:port/dbname

+# How to set up for your first scrape

+Once you have your scripts all in the same directory and a database is running and ready to connect to your machine, all you have to do is edit the settings.py file to add or change the search terms you want to use.
+Up to 5 search "rules" are allowed with the basic free usage plan twitter offers.
+Rules can be simple search terms, or special strings that perform filter based on hashtags, presence of media or images, or other criteria, with examples like ```"cat has:media -grumpy"``` or ```"#nowplaying (happy OR exciting OR excited OR favorite OR fav OR amazing OR lovely OR incredible) (place_country:US OR place_country:MX OR place_country:CA) -horrible -worst -sucks -bad -disappointing```See the twitter api documentation on creating rules to filter the stream of tweets here https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule.
+Rules should be entered into the settings.py STREAM_FILTER_RULES list as a string.
+Once your settings and private files are filled in with your information, just run the start script to start the scraper, which will save the table as a csv file every night at midnight.
+You can adjust the time and frequency that happens by changing the chron job settings in start_script.sh. you can also just run the script standalone with ```python scraper.py```
+#Happy Scraping 🎅🏻